-Parents of picky toddlers may feel as though they’d do anything to help their kids eat better.
+Parents of picky toddlers and preschoolers may feel as though they’d do anything to help their kids eat better.
 One strategy that parents have used for generations is to promise dessert or other rewards for kids who clean their plates.

 As tempting as bribery may be, experts caution that it is not a healthy way to encourage children to eat.
 Here are two ways in which bribing kids to eat can backfire, with tips to correct some of the mealtime woes that lead to bribery.